learnapollo/learnapollo/content/tutorial-react/react-05.md

 })
 ```

-Note that we added the `dataIdFromObject` attribute that maps an object to the id field on that objects.
-Go back to your browser and confirm that creating a new pokemon is reflected in the pokedex without refreshing.
+Note that we added the `dataIdFromObject` function to express this relation.
+Here, we map an object to its id field.
+How you handle data normalization with `dataIdFromObject` depends on your GraphQL server and schema.
+You can find out more in the excursion about [data normalization and managing Apollo store](/excursions/excursion-02).

-## Excursion: Managing the Apollo store

-Find out more about in the excursion about [managing Apollo store](/excursions/excursion-02).

 ## Recap